DOCUMENTATION

 Inside the rack builder, the device palette appears on the left.
 Drag a device type from the palette and drop it into a U-slot in the rack.
 You can also click any device in the palette and then click the target slot.

-- Devices can be placed on the front or back of the rack (toggle the Front/Back button).
+- Devices can be placed on the front or back of the rack (toggle the Flip button).

 - Full-depth devices (servers, UPS) block the opposite face at that U-position.